Analysis of the Spirit Tamers' Cycle

 This foundational two-card combo demonstrates the Ulti-Cannahawk search loop, the engine that drives the deck's advantage.

-Normal Summon Elder, use its effect to Normal Summon Cannahawk.
-Use Cannahawk's effect to banish a Tamer (e.g., Wen) from your Deck.
+Normal Summon Elder, then use its granting effect to Normal Summon Cannahawk.
+Activate Cannahawk's effect to banish a Tamer (such as Wen) from your Deck.

 Contact Fuse into Ulti-Cannahawk.
-Activate its search effect (Chain Link 1), then chain its tag-out effect (Chain Link 2), summoning back Elder and Cannahawk.
-The search resolves, adding a card like Ambush to your hand.
+Activate its search effect (Chain Link 1) targeting Wen and Elder in the banished zone, then chain its tag-out effect (Chain Link 2) targeting Elder and Cannahawk.
+Elder and Cannahawk return to the field, Wen is sent to the GY, and the search resolves, adding Ambush to your hand.

-Use the newly summoned Cannahawk to banish another Beast.
-Contact Fuse again into a second Ulti-Cannahawk and search for Ritual Beast Steeds.
-You now have your core disruption ready.
+Use the newly summoned Cannahawk to banish another Beast from the deck.
+Contact Fuse again into a second Ulti-Cannahawk and execute a second loop search for Ritual Beast Steeds.
+You now have your core disruption traps set and ready.

 The traditional goal for a Ritual Beast turn one is not an unbreakable board of negates, but a flexible and highly disruptive setup that allows for powerful plays during the opponent's turn.